ARM-software/ACI-GetStarted/GPR/README.md

-# Get Started with Helium ACI using Fast Model
+# Get Started with GPR-ACI using Fast Model

 ### About the Platform and Example Content